MichaelSchffl/hydrogeophysical_process_simulation/README.md

 # Hydrogeophysical Process Simulation

-this file explains the objective of this project in a broader frame, gives instruction on how to run the code and explains the hydrogeophsical model the simulation is applied on alongside the results it produces.
+This file explains the objective of this project in a broader frame, gives instruction on how to run the code and explains the hydrogeophsical model the simulation is applied on alongside the results it produces.

 ## Introduction